Emotional tributes to fallen heroes at services to mark D-Day anniversary

+Some 300, largely British, veterans, many approaching 100 years of age, made the pilgrimage to the commemorations in the main square to remember their fallen comrades.

+Wreaths were laid, a minute’s silence held and veterans linked arms and joined in singing a rendition of the war-time anthem We’ll Meet Again, before watching an RAF flypast.

-Prime Minister Theresa May, the Prince of Wales and the Duchess of Cornwall gathered with D-Day veterans for special services of remembrance at Bayeux Cathedral and the nearby Commonwealth War Graves cemetery in northern France.
+Prime Minister Theresa May, the Prince of Wales and the Duchess of Cornwall attended special services of remembrance with veterans at Bayeux Cathedral and the nearby Commonwealth War Graves cemetery.

-In the UK, the Duke of Cambridge delivered the D-Day address made by his great-grandfather George VI, and met veterans at a ceremony at the National Memorial Arboretum in Alrewas, Staffordshire.
+In the UK, the Duke of Cambridge delivered the D-Day address made by his great-grandfather George VI, and met former servicemen and women at a ceremony at the National Memorial Arboretum in Alrewas, Staffordshire.

-Meanwhile in London, the Duke of Sussex joined six Normandy landings veterans at the Chelsea Pensioners’ annual Founder’s Day Parade.
+Meanwhile in London, the Duke of Sussex praised the efforts of the six D-Day veterans being cared for at the Royal Chelsea Hospital, saying he was honoured to be in their presence.

 D-Day on June 6 1944 was the largest amphibious invasion in history, and ultimately led to the liberation of Europe from Nazi occupation.